connctd/slate/source/index.html.md

 In most cases you will interact with our API in the role of an OAuth2 authenticated application.
 `TODO add OAuth2 documentation`.

-# Units

-Our API allows you to create Units to logically group Things and Users.
-Units are simple containers which have a type and which can contain children.
-Units also have properties.
-Some of which are required depending upon the Unit type.

-Unit types:

-* CONTAINER

-`TODO add documentation about Unit API`

-# Things

-Things in our API are abstract representations of specific IoT related devices.
-They can be created, deleted and managed with our API.